flutter/packages/packages/pigeon/README.md

 currently required in Flutter on mobile or desktop.
 Pigeon generates code which performs two roles:

-1. Uses Flutter's `MethodChannel`s concept to jump from the UI thread to the Platform thread (or in the other direction), and
+1. Using Flutter's `MethodChannel`s concept to jump from the UI thread to the Platform thread (or in the other direction), and
-2. Marshalls data between Dart and the native language.
+2. Marshalling data between Dart and the native language.

 Flutter Web apps intrinsically do not encounter the first problem and only encounter a form of the second problem if you need to interface with a